 - Glasses or contact lenses

-Beyond the limited coverage provided by government plans, there are three main sources of health care insurance available once you retire:
+Beyond coverage provided by government plans, there are 3 main sources of health insurance available once you retire:

 1. Employer-sponsored group plans